McCoy Stadium: Stadium features

-One of the unique features of the ballpark is the expansive foul territory.
-The foul area forms a complete semicircle between first and third, and in order to fit the baselines in between the ends of the seating areas, the area behind home plate is quite vast.
-This is especially notable since the major league Red Sox' home park, Fenway Park, has the smallest foul territory in the majors.
+One of the unique features of the ballpark was the expansive foul territory.
+The foul area formed a complete semicircle between first and third, and in order to fit the baselines in between the ends of the seating areas, the area behind home plate was quite large.
+This was especially notable since the major-league Red Sox' home park, Fenway Park, has the smallest foul territory in the majors.